IDMNYU/DM2173-Motion-Graphics-Studio-SP17/process_documentation.md

 Your process, the steps you take to visually and aurally conceptualize your final project, needs to be documented for evaluation.
 The documentation sketchbook that contains any materials, including sketches, inspirational findings, etc.

 ### THE DESIGN PROCESS
 Each assignment in this course will present a challenging encounter with creative problem solving.
 To successfully complete each assignment, you will need to learn how to negotiate the subtle relationships between content and form: content being what you want to say, and form how you choose to say it.
 The two are brought together cohesively through the design process, steps taken before arriving at a finished design solution.

-The design process consists of three
-phases: research, design, & build.
+The design process consists of three phases: research, design, & build.
+However, before you can begin the design process you must define the problem and establish your goal.

-DEFINE THE PROBLEM AND ESTABLISH YOUR GOAL !
+####DEFINE THE PROBLEM AND ESTABLISH YOUR GOAL
 Once given the assignment, you need to define your objectives.
 Carefully consider the following questions: What is the desired result or goal of the project?
 What is the message?
 Who is it for?
 What format can best express the message?